 Remember that, by law, you are entitled to a refund if an airline cancels or significantly changes your flight (like a 2+ hour schedule change).
 But you won’t get a refund if you just decide not to go, even if the reason you don’t want to go is due to a mandatory quarantine.
 If SCF ran an airline, passengers would absolutely be entitled to a refund if the country they were flying to barred them from entering.
 But that’s not how most airlines operate.

 You might be wondering why planes would still be flying to places Americans are banned.
-They’re carrying a small number of people who are exempted from the ban like dual citizens, family members of EU citizens, students, and passengers in transit (connecting in the EU en route elsewhere)
+They’re carrying a small number of people who are exempted from the ban like dual citizens, family members of citizens, students, and passengers in transit.

 Expect flights to be cheap for the foreseeable future.